 • Training delivered by instructors who are experienced and licensed journeypersons

-About the Programs
+About the Program

-Our programs will set you ahead of the competition by helping you develop the job skills and trade readiness you need to start a career in the skilled trades and work towards securing an apprenticeship.
+This program will set you ahead of the competition by helping you develop the job skills and trade readiness you need to start a career in the skilled trades and work towards securing an apprenticeship.

 In-School Training: The primary trade exposure is Welding/Metal Fabricator, with secondary exposure to the General Machinist trade.
 The training includes 17 weeks of in-school theory, hands-on practical training, trade math, blueprint reading, employment preparation and safety training.
 Regular evaluations and testing of knowledge and skills are conducted throughout the training to ensure that you have achieved the learning outcomes identified for this program.